Become A Tutor

 The Academic Resource is proud to employ over 70 graduate and undergraduate peer tutors.

 Individuals who tutor through the Academic Resource Center come from a variety of academic backgrounds and majors but share a common passion for serving their peers and the UGA community through knowledge sharing, encouragement, and academic support.

 Tutors are selected through a competitive application process and materials are reviewed regularly based on changes in tutoring demand and staffing.

-There is no deadline to apply and all application materials are kept on hand for future consideration.
+There is no deadline to apply and all application materials are kept on hand one year from application date for future consideration.

 To qualify for a peer tutor position you must:

 - Hold a minimum 3.25 GPA in the subject(s) to be tutored